 These dishes recipes are already low-carb, and no changes are needed for your special diet.
 Try one for breakfast, lunch or dinner.

 Mexican Recipes Adjusted to Low-Carb

 These are some delicious Mexican recipes that include a few ingredients that may be "carby."
-Listed after each recipe are the substitutions you will need to make to lower the carb count.
+Listed after each recipe is the substitutions you will need to make to lower the carb count.

 - Quick Tuna Tacos: Replace the corn tortillas with low-carb tortillas.

 - Rompope (eggnog-like drink): Use a sugar substitute such as Splenda instead of the real thing.

 - Agua Fresca: Use strawberries, blueberries, raspberries or other berries for the fruit and use a sugar substitute.

 - Mole Sauce: Eliminate the masa and use xanthan gum to thicken it.

 Mexican restaurants are all over the place and sooner or later your friends are going to invite you to lunch at one—or your family is going to dinner and everyone wants Mexican food or your office often orders from the little Mexican place around the corner.
 What do you do?